 The Center’s Fall Symposium will zero in on the Institute of Medicine’s recommendation to “streamline and revise research regulations to improve care, promote the capture of clinical data and generate knowledge” as a key element in the transformation to Learning Health Systems.

-• Learn about the current challenges we face in the intersections of research and practice from clinicians, researchers, bioethicists, patients, IRB members and health system administrators, and
+• Learn about current challenges we face in the intersections of research and practice from clinicians, researchers, bioethicists, patients, IRB members and health system administrators; and

 • Explore steps to reimagine the research-treatment distinction to enable patient-centered outcomes and comparative effectiveness research to take advantage of sound clinical practices that improve outcomes.

 The Center is presenting the Fall Symposium in partnership with the Kansas City Area Life Sciences Institute, Frontiers: The Heartland Institute for Clinical and Translational Research, HCA Midwest and Saint Luke’s Health System.

 Kansas City Regional Hospital Ethics Consortium Meetings

 September 11 – Liberty Hospital